LoreBadTime/Free_Wifi_autoconnect/README.md

-Simple python script to connect to Free nearby wifi
+Simple python script to connect to Free nearby wifi,read carefully the code before running it